aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-create-nft/_index.md

 title: How to create NFT?
 type: docs
 weight: 90
-lastmod: "2022-02-23"
+lastmod: "2022-02-24"
-description:
+description: NFT is a digital certificate of ownership representing the purchase of a digital asset, traceable on the blockchain.
+You learn about NFT pros and cons and how to create NFT smart contract.
-keywords: nft, what is an nft, what does nft mean, nft image, how to create nft, nft token, smart contract, nft smart contract, nft app, nft metadata, create nft smart contract, svg nft, blockchain, Ethereum
+keywords: nft, what is an nft, what does nft mean, nft image, how to create nft, smart contract, nft smart contract, nft app, nft metadata, create nft smart contract, blockchain, Ethereum
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />